Anomalous single-mode lasing induced by nonlinearity and the non-Hermitian skin effect

-To help understand this phenomenon, we point out two relevant features of the lattice.
+To help understand this phenomenon, we focus on two relevant features of the lattice.
 First, in the linear regime and for $0 < \delta_t < t_1$, the 2D Hatano-Nelson model exhibits the NHSE \cite{Wong2021,Ezawa2022}, with skin modes localized to the upper-right corner of the lattice [Fig.~\ref{fig:schematic_latt}(a)].
-Second, it can be shown that $\{H, \mathcal{CT}\} = 0$ for $\mathcal{C} = I_{M} \otimes \sigma_{z}$ (where $I_M$ is the rank-$M$ identity matrix and $\sigma_z$ the third Pauli matrix) and $\mathcal{T}$ is the time reversal (complex conjugation) operation \cite{Ge2017}.
-This $\mathcal{CT}$ symmetry holds even in the nonlinear regime, provided the couplings are real and the diagonal terms of $H$---into which the saturable gain enters---are imaginary (for details, see the Supplemental Materials \cite{SM}).
-Each eigenstate of $H$ is therefore either $\mathcal{CT}$-symmetric with a purely imaginary eigenvalue, or $\mathcal{CT}$-broken with the two partner eigenvalues related by $E_1=-E_2^{*}$ \cite{Ge2017}.
+Second, it can be shown that $\{H, \mathcal{CT}\} = 0$ for $\mathcal{C} = \sigma_{z} \otimes \bold{I}_{M}$, where $\bold{I}_{M}$ is an identity matrix with rank $M=L^2/2$, $\sigma_z$ is the third Pauli matrix, and $\mathcal{T}$ is the time reversal (complex conjugation) operation \cite{Ge2017}.
+The $\mathcal{CT}$ symmetry holds even in the nonlinear regime, provided the couplings are real and the diagonal terms of $H$---into which the saturable gain enters---are imaginary (see Supplemental Materials \cite{SM}).
+Each eigenstate of $H$ is thus either $\mathcal{CT}$-symmetric with a purely imaginary eigenvalue, or $\mathcal{CT}$-broken with the partner eigenvalues related by $E_1=-E_2^{*}$ \cite{Ge2017}.